astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ### Usage

-Run `$ astro config get` to see the current values for settings that you can configure with the command.
+Run `$ astro config get` to see the current values for settings in your `config.yaml` file that you can reconfigure with the command.
 When you want to update a value, run `$ astro config set <value name>:<value>`

-The list contains all possible values that you can update via the command line:
+The values that you can update via the command line are:

 - cloud.api.protocol
 - cloud.api.port